 In a case that proceeds to the historical stage of the Bruen analysis, the government need not identify a "historical twin" or a "dead ringer"; it can justify a modern restriction by identifying a "relevantly similar" restriction enacted when the Second or Fourteenth Amendments were ratified.
 Id. at 2132-33.
-When the challenged law addresses "unprecedented societal concerns or dramatic technological changes," the courts should engage in a "more nuanced approach" because "[t]he regulatory challenges posed by firearms today are not always the same as those that preoccupied the Founders in 1791 or the Reconstruction generation in 1868."
+When the challenged law addresses "unprecedented societal ase 2:17-cv-00903-WBS-KJN Document 135-1 Filed 08/18/23 Page 28 of 49 concerns or dramatic technological changes," the courts should engage in a "more nuanced approach" because "[t]he regulatory challenges posed by firearms today are not always the same as those that preoccupied the Founders in 1791 or the Reconstruction generation in 1868."
 Bruen, 142 S. Ct. at 2131-32 (emphasis added).
 Here, unlike the "fairly straightforward" analysis in Bruen and Heller, id. at 2131, a more nuanced approach is required because LCMs implicate dramatic technological change in firearms technology and an unprecedented societal concern (i.e., mass shootings).
-See Herrera, 2023 WL 3074799, at 7 (concluding that a more nuanced approach is required in assessing largecapacity magazine restrictions); Hanson, 2023 WL 3019777, at 13 (same).
+See Lamont, 2023 WL 4975979, at 29 (concluding that a more nuanced approach is required in assessing large-capacity magazine restrictions); Herrera, 2023 WL 3074799, at 7 (same); Hanson, 2023 WL 3019777, at 13 (same).

-1. LCMs Represent a Dramatic Technological Change from the Firearms Technologies Widely Available During the Founding and Reconstruction Eras lack thereof) of LCMs, instead merely citing documents (which themselves are largely secondary sources) on the topic.
+1. LCMs Represent a Dramatic Technological Change from the Firearms Technologies Widely Available During the Founding and Reconstruction Eras

+As an initial matter, Plaintiffs have provided no expert declarations or other evidence for their claims relating to the purportedly long-standing existence of magazines capable of holding more than ten rounds of ammunition.
+MPA at 19.
+Plaintiffs have introduced no experts at all on the historical pedigree (or lack thereof) of LCMs, instead merely citing documents (which themselves are largely secondary sources) on the topic.
 Without expert testimony on the context, reliability, and veracity of these sources, it is impossible for the Court to credit them (much less any of the claims made therein).
 See Orr v.
 Bank of Am., NT & SA, 285 F.3d 764, 773 (9th Cir.
 2002) ("A trial court can only consider admissible evidence in ruling on a motion for summary judgment.").
 To the extent Plaintiffs contend that the authors of these sources are themselves experts, "it is well established that unsworn expert reports are inadmissible and cannot be used to create a triable issue of fact for purposes of summary judgment."
 See Liebling v.
 Novartis Pharms.
 Corp., 2014 WL 12576619, at 1 (C.D.
 Cal.
 Mar.
 24, 2014); see also Ridgel v.
 United States, 2013 WL 2237884, at 2 (C.D.
 Cal.
 May 21, 2013) (not considering on summary judgment a document that "is not attached to any declaration and is unauthenticated and unsworn").

 As the evidence actually submitted in this case establishes, LCMs represent a "dramatic technological change" requiring a more nuanced approach under Bruen.
-Plaintiffs argue that "the Founders and Framers were well aware of the advent, existence, and popularity of magazines capable of holding more than ten rounds of ammunition."
-MPA at 19.
-But Plaintiffs' argument fails for two reasons: (1) the early repeaters identified by Plaintiffs were prototypes and curios, to the extent they existed at all; and (2) LCMs are not by any means the same technology as these early repeating rifles.
-First, the early repeaters were "extraordinarily rare."
+Plaintiffs argue that "the